 The design of Ansible Runner makes it especially suitable for controlling the execution of Ansible from within a container for single-purpose automation workflows.
-A reference container image definition is provided and is also published to DockerHub you can try it out for yourself
+A reference container image definition is provided and is also published to Quay.io.

 The reference container image is purposefully light-weight and only containing the dependencies necessary to run ansible-runner itself.
 It's intended to be overridden.